mefrem/mefrem.github.io/_pages/about.md

 last_modified_at: 2019-10-20
 ---

 The internet is amazing.
-Here's my tiny slice of it.
+Here's my slice of it.

-I love explaining things and writing so this website is my training ground.
-I’m a data scientist studying at [Lambda School](https://lambdaschool.com/).
-I like thinking about unintended consequences, human fallibility, and human ingenuity.
+I’m a data scientist based on the East Coast.
+I love writing and explaining things and thinking about unintended consequences, human fallibility, and human ingenuity.

+I'm big into experimenting, and am inclined towards the view that how you reason may be more important than your actual beliefs.
+I've been inspired to share some of my ideas, despite how unoriginal or insignificant they first seem, after hearing how often the "obvious and mundane" [bears repeating](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet) and [why "unoriginal" writing is useful](https://guzey.com/personal/why-have-a-blog/#but-i-don-t-have-anything-original-to-say-and-i-would-be-just-repeating-things-said-elsewhere-on-the-internet).
+You can find more of those ideas on my [Twitter](https://twitter.com/maxefremov).

-My interests include personal finance, monetary economics, and gymnastics.
-Some cool things that I’ve done: bought a house with student loans, learned gymnastics as an adult, and lived in Seoul, South Korea.
+Some cool things that I’ve done: bought a house with creative financing, went to college at 25 instead of 18 (I recommend it), and lived in Seoul, South Korea.

-I also love to do handstands.
+I'm also an amateur gymnast and handbalancer, behold!

 <center>
 <img src="/assets/images/handstands/bukhansan.jpg" alt="Bukhansan, Seoul, Korea" width="250"/>